mgoellnitz/tangram/README.md

 The MimedBlob stuff now also is called a 'feature' and moved to the core package.

 The code level now is lifted to Java 7 since the problems with the datanucleus enhancer seem to have vanished

+The editor is an independent module and can - through the middle layer of mutable contents - be used for jpa and jdo base layers.
+Only the GAE flavour integrates this directory.
+For all other scenarios application will have to ad those extra two dependencies to switch on the generic editor.

+An ftp module has been added to support IDE synchronisation of codes in the repository.
+It's in an early stage but seems to be working at least for netbeans quite well.
+Create a Code resource with annotaion users.properties, mimetpe text/plain and user=passwords tuples inside.